 NATS is the sole employer of area controllers who work on en route services in the area control centres in Swanwick and Prestwick.

 NATS also employs approach and aerodrome controllers at airports in the UK.
-They have to tender for the contracts with the airport operator and currently provide services for around 14 of the major airports in the UK, plus one in Gibraltar.
+They have to tender for the contracts with the airport operator and currently provide services for 15 airports in the UK, plus Gibraltar Airport and Hong Kong International Airport.

 Some airports, in particular, the regional ones, employ controllers directly or use privately-owned air traffic control service companies such as Air Partner.